-The Basque Country is in a very favourable position with regards to the per capita GDP indicator
+The Basque Country ranks very well with regard to the GDP per capita indicator

-The level of long-term unemployment is another indicator in which the Basque Country has much more unemployment than Spain, but it has been trending positively in absolute terms in recent years (down from 6.5 to 5.5 percent from 2016 to 2017).
-However, it is still in a poor position in relative terms compared to Europe.
-As Graph 1, shows, this is due to the significant increase at the start of the crisis.
-Although it has made a recovery in absolute terms since 2015, it is still quite a bit higher than the average for the EU-28 and the reference regions, and even more than Germany.
+As regards to indicators of a more social nature and beginning with the level of long-term unemployment, the Basque Country has performed much better than Spain and has been trending positively in absolute terms in recent years.
+However, it still ranks poorly in relative terms compared to Europe.
+As Graph 1 shows, this is due to the significant deterioration at the start of the crisis.
+Although it has made a recovery in absolute terms since 2015, it is still quite a bit higher than the average for the EU-28 and the comparable regions, and even more than Germany.

 In contrast, in absolute terms, NEET (percentage of young people aged 15–24 who are not in education, employment or training, which is included as a final outcome indicator because it is an indication of what is most likely undesired employment among the youth population) rates are below the average for Europe, Spain and the comparable regions.
 This is positive because it indicates that young people are continuing their education in the event that they do not want to or cannot work.
 Even so, it is important to note that the Basque Country fell a few positions in the last year, due to the fact that, although the value for this indicator continued to drop, it did so to a lesser extent than in the other European regions.